Canonical decompositions for Poincar\'e duality pairs

 Now we consider the edge $e$ of $\lambda$ which is incident to $v$.
 As $K$ fixes $e$, it is a subgroup of the torus group $G(e)$.
 Our hypothesis that $X$ is not peripheral in $V$ implies that $H\cap G(e)$ is commensurable with the normal $VPCn$ subgroup $L$ of $G(v)$.
 As $K$ is a $VPCn$ subgroup of $G(e)$ and of $H$, it follows that $K$ must be commensurable with $L$.
 It remains to prove that $X^{\prime}$ must be enclosed by $V$.

 As in the proof of Lemma \ref{normaliserequalscommensuriser}, we let $\mu$ denote the subinterval of $\lambda$ between $v$ and the first $V_{0}$--vertex $v^{\prime\prime}$ of $\lambda$ which is of Seifert type adapted to $\partial G$.
 As before any pair of adjacent edges of $\mu$ have the same stabiliser.
-Thus the stabiliser of $\mu$ equals the edge group $G(e)$ of $G(v)$, which is also an edge group of $G(v^{\prime\prime})$.
+Thus the edge group $G(e)$ is equal to an edge subgroup of $G(v^{\prime\prime })$.